-The variables are typically set in /etc/profile, which configures bash globally for all users, however, the values can be over-ridden by users with the ~username/.bash_profile file, and/or by manually using the export command to set variables such as export EDITOR=emacs.
-This is one of the reasons that user directories should not be world readable; the .bash_history file can contain a lot of valuable information to a hostile party.
-You can also set the file itself non world readable, set your .bash_profile not to log, set the file non writeable (thus denying bash the ability to write and log to it) or link it to /dev/null (this is almost always a sure sign of suspicious user activity, or a paranoid user).
+The variables are typically set in /etc/profile, which configures bash globally for all users, the values can however be over-ridden by users with the ~username/.bash\profilefile, and/or by manually using the export command to set variables such as export EDITOR=emacs.
+This is one of the reasons user directories should not be world readable, as the bash\history file can contain a lot of valuable information to a hostile party.
+You can also set the file itself non world readable, set your .bash\profile not to log, set the file non writeable (thus denying bash the ability to write and log to it) or link it to /dev/null (this is almost always a sure sign of suspicious user activity, or a paranoid user).
 For the root account I would highly recommend setting the HISTFILESIZE and HISTSIZE to a low value such as 10.
-On the other hand if you want to log users shell history and otherwise tighten up security I would recommend setting the configuration files in the user's home directory to immutable using the chattr command, and set the log files (such as .bash_history) to append only.
-Doing this however opens up some legal issues, so make sure your users are aware they are being logged and have agreed to it, otherwise you could get into trouble.
+Unfortunately you cannot really lock down normal user's history files, you can set them so the user cannot delete them etc, but unless you deny the user the export command, etc. they will be able to get around having all their commands logged if they are competent.
+Ultimately, letting users have interactive shell accounts on the server is a bad idea and should be as heavily restricted as possible.